fdegir/infra-workshop/openstack/README.md

 ```

 In order for to login to our instances, we need our SSH key to be added
 to authorized_keys file on the instances.
-We use keypairs to achieve this.
+We use keypairs to achieve this
+so the our public key can be injected to instances.

 ```bash
 openstack keypair create --public-key ~/.ssh/id_rsa.pub ws-key